igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Leaving building from exit can put you somewhere completely else on the map!!
 * Create heavily made up eyes, massive earrings and facial hair style
 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)
-* Buildings (and world edges) broken in Safari (must be similar to-render-at-edges-issue)?
 * Hotel/bed should be fully navigatable, not just bottom center tile
 * Show building floor level in status view
 * Prevent creating double walls when generating floors (and restore skipped unit test)